-The analogy given to students in the Vosniadou et al. (2007) study is reproduced in Table 1.
+The analogy given to students in the Vosniadou et al (2007) study is reproduced in Figure 2.
 While our natural language system is capable of processing some complete analogies (Barbella & Forbus, 2011), the language system and the compositional models currently use different vocabularies.
-Since we needed to construct predicate calculus representations representing the different misconceptions in any case, to factor out natural language understanding errors, we also created a predicate calculus model of the gyros situation, but left out statements such as "The moon is not responsible...", which are implications of the analogy.
-We did use natural language to express the key correspondences of the analogy, which were used to constrain the comparison via SME, using natural language, specifically, "The fire is to gyros, as the sun is to the earth."
+Since we needed to construct predicate calculus representations representing the different misconceptions in any case, we also created a predicate calculus model of the gyros situation, but leaving out statements such as "The moon is not responsible...", which are implications of the analogy.
+We did use natural language to express the key correspondences of the analogy, which were used to constrain the comparison via SME, using natural language, specifically,

+"Gyros are to fire as the earth is to the sun."